caiocarneloz/percpp/README.md

 # percpp
-Simple perceptron code developed to a master's class lesson.
+Perceptron neural network developed to a master's class lesson.